-- 1. Continue to work with AA/NA volunteers to expand the volunteer base in all facilities. - 2.
-Standardize the AA/NA volunteer program orientation so volunteers can have a statewide identification badge to travel and provide services. - 3.
-Increase quarterly meetings with 12-step hospital and institution committee representatives to increase volunteer base at locations where there are now none.
+- 1. Continue to work with AA/NA volunteers to expand the volunteer base in all facilities - 2.
+Standardize the AA/NA volunteer program in order that volunteers are issued a statewide identification badge. - 3.
+Attend local and regional AA and NA conferences.

-Strategy 8: Continue to implement a continuum-of-care model that includes for 12step sponsor relationships where community sponsors are available.
-Sponsors provide in-depth study opportunities to "work the 12-steps" on a one-volunteer-toone-prisoner basis to further encourage a lifestyle change and provide a support mechanism for selected prisoners.
+Strategy 8: Continue to implement a continuum-of-care model that includes 12-step sponsor relationships where community sponsors are available.
+Sponsors provide indepth study opportunities to "work the 12-steps" on a one-volunteer-to-one-prisoner basis to further encourage a lifestyle change and provide a support mechanism for selected prisoners.